rand0musername/min-annulus/README.md

 5. Choose the best candidate (the one with the smallest width)

 ## Example output
-(Each photo corresponds to one algorithm step)
+(Each visualization corresponds to one algorithm step)
 ![example](images/all-border.png)

 ## Dependencies